|

 GEDALIAH:

-"God is great."
-Hebrew biblical name of the governor of Judah
+including the governor of Judah

 appointed by Nebuchadnezzar.

-Variant of Hebrew Gedalya,
+Variant spelling of Hebrew Gedalyahu,

 meaning "God is great."